ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 coordinates: Tuple[float, float] = (23.5, 45.8)
 ```

-In this example, `coordinates` is a tuple of two floats.
-The annotation `Tuple[float, float]` means: a tuple with exactly two elements, the first a float and the second a float.
+The annotation `Tuple[float, float]` means: a tuple with exactly two elements, the first a `float` and the second a `float`.
-If we tried to assign `coordinates = (23.5, "north")`, a static checker would flag it, because the second element isn't a float as expected.
+If we tried to assign `coordinates = (23.5, "north")`, a static checker would flag it, because the second element isn't a `float` as expected.

 For tuples of variable length where all elements are the same type, you can use an ellipsis in the annotation (e.g., `Tuple[int, ...]` for "a tuple of ints of any length").
 However, in many cases where you have a sequence of varying length, a list might be more appropriate.